mutantstandard/standard/README.md

 PUA encodings in Unicode are inherently non-standard, there may be collisions that exist.
 There are also accessibility concerns too.
 Please take these into consideration when using any PUA encoding.

-While Mutant Standard symbols are copyleft, this Private Use Area standard is freely available.
+While Mutant Standard symbols are copyleft, this Private Use Area standard is licensed MIT.